b-commits/hot-desk-sm-fe/README.md

 # hot-desk-sm-fe
-This is mostly done.
-Admittedly, though, the front-end was a bit rushed and the code could use a lot of refactoring.
 Please note that the initial loadtimes are highter; the back-end is hosted on Azure's free-tier VPS.

 # Specs